Ensuring Bird Friendly habitats while promoting social and economic justice

-- We managed to establish the Asociación de Productores Agroforestales de Piedra e Cachimbo y La Florida (ACAFLO), composed by a group of producers committed to the implementation of environmentally friendly coffee cultivation practices.
+- We helped farmers establish the Asociación de Productores Agroforestales de Piedra e Cachimbo y La Florida (ACAFLO), composed of producers committed to the implementation of environmentally friendly coffee cultivation practices.

-- We monitored the deforestation rate of the area of study, finding a reduction in the loss of forest in parcels involved in the project.
+- We monitored the deforestation rate of the project area and found a reduction in the loss of forest in parcels involved in the project.

 - We completed the first vegetation inventory for the project and identified 18 native tree species suitable for shade crops.

 - We produced a manual for Good Agroforestry Practices, freely available online (in Spanish)

-- In December 2019, 39 Production Units (PU) obtained organic certification under the standards of USAID and the European Economic Community.
-13 of these 39 PUs obtained the Bird Friendly certification following the standards of the Smithsonian Institution.
+- In December 2019, 39 Production Units (UP) obtained organic certification under the standards of USDA and the European Economic Community.
+13 of these 39 UPs were certified Smithsonian Bird Friendly®

-- More than 38,000 seedlings of trees and coffee established in plant nurseries
+- More than 38,000 seedlings of trees and coffee were established in 39 plant nurseries, each located on a participating farm.

 - IF YOU ARE A PRODUCER Who wants to implement shade-crop farming practices

-- IF YOU ARE A ROASTER Who wants to support the work of local producers and purchase certified shade-crops
+- IF YOU ARE A ROASTER Who wants to support the work of local producers and purchase Bird Friendly® certified coffee

 - ANYONE who wants to contribute to the conservation of tropical forests and birds biodiversity